 This course includes work with factors and multiples, operations with positive rational numbers, operations with integers, equivalent expressions, two step equations, an introduction to inequalities, relationships in two variables, relationships in geometry, coordinate plane geometry, measurement and data, rates, ratios and percents.
 Throughout the class, exploration and technology are utilized in problem solving.
-Students successful in Math 6D will be enrolled in Pre-Algebra.
+Parent/Student Resources

 This course includes Integer Operations, Rational Number Operations, Percent, Simplify Expressions and Solve Linear Equations, Solve Inequalities, Scientific Notation, Real Numbers, Probability, Geometry, Transformational Geometry, 3-D Geometry, and Angle Relationships.
 Throughout the class, exploration and technology is utilized in problem solving.
-Students successful in Pre-Algebra and Pre-Algebra D will be able to enroll in Algebra in 8th grade.
+Student/Parent Resources

 Support classes are taken in addition to a regular math course to provide additional instructional support.
 Students must be enrolled in the appropriate math course at the same time as the Support class.
 The grade for the Support class will take into consideration the student’s grade in their regular math course.
 In order to earn credit for the Support class, students must pass both the regular math course and the Support class.